-The assessment of the existence of impairment indicators and testing for impairment of property, plant and equipment is a key audit matter given the size of the Property, plant and equipment (55% of total asset).
+The assessment of the existence of impairment indicators and testing for impairment of PPE is a key audit matter given the significant proportion of PPE relative to total assets (86%).

 In addition, the impairment is tested using a net present value ("NPV") model.
 The model is developed in house using budgets and reports evaluated by external experts, such as reserve reports, which are used as inputs for the model.
-Modelling using forward-looking assumptions tends to be prone to greater risk for potential bias, error and inconsistent application.
+Modelling using forward-looking assumptions tends to be prone to a greater risk for potential bias, error and inconsistent application.

-The assessment of the existence of We performed the following audit procedures, amongst impairment indicators and testing for others:
+We performed the following audit procedures, amongst others:

-- We noted the Group's view of the impairment indicators. - We assessed the historical accuracy of the Group's forecast to inform our assessment of current year forecast. - We assessed the scope, objectivity and competence of the Group's external experts who were responsible for preparation of the reserve estimation and certification of the NPV calculation. - We assessed the key forecast assumptions including: - Discount rates by comparing with publicly available market data for entities in same industry, and considered the sensitivity of the model by varying discount rates. - Oil and gas production by comparing to the proven reserves estimates evaluated by the Group's external expert; - Operational and capital costs by comparing to actual production costs incurred and capital expenditure cost budget; - Oil and gas pricing and foreign exchange rates by comparing to published views of market commentators. - We compared the NPV to the book value, to assess the impairment.

-We also assessed the reasonability and completeness of the Group's disclosures against the requirements of Australian Accounting Standards.
+- We noted the Group's view of the impairment indicators. - We assessed the historical accuracy of the Group's forecast to inform our assessment of current year forecast. - We assessed the scope, objectivity and competence of the Group's external geologists who were responsible for preparation of the reserve estimation and certification of the NPV calculation. - We assessed the key forecast assumptions including: - Discount rates by comparing with publicly available market data for entities in same industry, and considered the sensitivity of the model by varying discount rates. - Oil and gas production by comparing to the proven reserves estimates evaluated by the Group's external geologists; - Operational and capital costs by comparing to actual production costs incurred and capital expenditure cost budget; - Oil and gas pricing and foreign exchange rates by comparing to published views of market commentators. - We compared the NPV to the book value, to assess impairment. - We also assessed the reasonability and completeness of the Group's disclosures against the requirements of Australian Accounting Standards.